Pandemic triggers debate over home office rules, compensation

 The Association points out that not all jobs are viable with home office arrangements.

-The Swiss State Secretariat for Economic Affairs (SECO)external link offers an overview of the rights and obligations of employees and employers when teleworking.
+The Swiss State Secretariat for Economic Affairs (SECO) offers an overview of the rights and obligations of employees and employers when teleworking.